 One way to solve the challenge of reducing expenses while delivering the best patient care is to implement a cloud-based materials management solution.
 Benefits include improved productivity, accurate picture of materials on-hand, and increased visibility of items across departments.
 This is the first step.

 Oracle has a long-standing and ever-growing presence in the healthcare space.
-Oracle Cloud is a powerful cloud-based solution suite that can help healthcare providers transform and innovate in a digital world.
+Oracle Cloud SCM is a powerful cloud-based solution suite that can help healthcare providers transform and innovate in a digital world.
 Apps like Oracle Supply Chain Planning help healthcare providers understand demand by leveraging consumption history to create a forecast, automate procurement, and calculate safety stocks.
-Oracle SCM Cloud allows hospitals to track, trace, and manage clinical inventory by improving clinical inventory visibility to locations, quantities, and history as well as lot and unique device identifiers.
+Hospitals that enable Oracle Healthcare solutions to track, trace, and manage clinical inventory by improving clinical inventory visibility to locations, quantities, and history as well as lot and unique device identifiers.

 Common Automated Replenishment Strategies in Healthcare